For an Ecological & Democratic Tourism!

 unfortunately (?) there is no such button!unfortunately (?) there is no such button!

-The ongoing quintuple crisis (polycrisis), economic/systemic, social, environmental/climate, humanitarian/refugee, pandemic/public health, and now, again, the New Cold War and the spectre of nuclear MADness (Mutually Assured Destruction), is of no recent historical precedent in terms of endangering our presence, let alone our well-being, on this planet.
+The ongoing, combined, quintuple crisis (polycrisis), economic/systemic, social, environmental/climate, humanitarian/refugee, pandemic/public health, and now, again, the New Cold War, the spectre of nuclear MADness (Mutually Assured Destruction) and the butchery of innocent civilians in Gaza, the Ukraine and many other less geopolitically-interesting places that corporate media do not cover, is probably of no recent historical precedent in terms of endangering our presence, let alone our well-being, on this planet.
 While technological and medical progress has allowed the human population to grow, despite hundreds of treaties and fanfare, progress is agonizingly slow in terms of reducing inequality, poverty and improving conservation, social justice and human rights.
 On the contrary, in recent years, there is a rapidly growing Wealth and Health Inequality: some 3 billion people own nothing, 1% owns 45% of personal wealth, while the 0,01%, for the first time in history, own so much, about 11% of global wealth.
 Unsurprisingly, the 1% are also responsible for twice the amount of emissions as the poorest 50%!
-The world's richest and most powerful people, the Billionaires-"Oligarchs" of all countries have increased their wealth from 1% to 3% in the last 30 years.
+The world's richest and most powerful people, the Billionaire-Oligarchs of all countries have increased their wealth from 1% to 3% in the last 30 years.
 At the other end, according to the World Health Organization, one in three people still do not have access to safe drinking water!
 And we have all witnessed how poor countries were largely excluded from the supply of Covid-19 vaccines, while the oligarchs got vastly richer during the pandemic!
 The 99% now have to worry both about the end of the world and about the end of the month!

 "Even a whole society, a nation, or even all simultaneously existing societies taken together, are not the owners of the globe.
 They are only its possessors, its usufructuaries, and, like boni patres familias, they must hand it down to succeeding generations in an improved condition." - Karl Marx, Capital, Vol. III, Part IV, Chapter 46